ULJ-Yale/qunex/README.md

 Release notes
 -------------

+* 0.61.13 Added --nv flag to qunexContainer for Singularity CUDA support.
 * 0.61.12 Added CUDA support for Diffusion pipelines.
 * 0.61.11 Replaced spaces with underscores in g_ExtractGLMVolumes saveoption.
 * 0.61.10 Removed a bug in single-run HCP ICAFix